-While any one of these solutions can help get the job done, I’ll discuss why I personally recommend Network Performance Monitor or VoIP & Network Quality Manager from SolarWinds, and the important reasons why you’d use one solution over the other.
+While any one of these solutions can help get the job done, I’ll discuss why I personally recommend Network Performance Monitor or VoIP and Network Quality Manager from SolarWinds and the important reasons why you’d use one solution over the other.

 What Is Packet Loss?

 Before we look at what a packet loss is, let’s understand what a packet is.

 A packet is a unit of data transmitted over a network.
 It consists of a header containing information about the packet and a payload, which is the actual data being transmitted.

 Packets transmit data between devices on a network, such as computers, routers, and servers.
 They are small and transmitted using protocols such as TCP (transmission control protocol) or UDP (user datagram protocol).

 Packets are divided into smaller units at the source device and transmitted over the network.
 They are reassembled at the destination device using the information in the header.
 This allows for efficient and reliable data transmission, as it allows the data to be transmitted in small increments rather than sending all data simultaneously.

 Packet loss is when your ISP fails to receive and transmit data packets to and from the requested destination.

 This can happen for several reasons, including hardware failure on one side or a problem with the connection itself.
 The result is that your entire internet connection will feel sluggish or unresponsive because data packets need to be transferred effectively.